ttezel/conga/readme.md

 ###`.draw()`

 draws the Conga Board in the terminal.
-Each tile is colored:

-* `blue` for Player 1
-* `red` for Player 2
-* `yellow` for unnocupied tiles
+Each tile is colored as such: `blue` for Player 1, `red` for Player 2, and `yellow` for unnocupied tiles.

-Each tile is marked with the # of pieces the player has on that tile
+Each tile is marked with the # of pieces on that tile.

 ## License